 The sensation of overheating is also a symptom of hyperthyroidism.
 Also called overactive thyroid, this condition occurs when the thyroid gland produces too much of the thyroid hormones.
 Hyperthyroidism can have a variety of causes, including Graves’ disease and thyroiditis.
 Hyperthyroidism is usually marked by other symptoms.
 These can include a sudden weight loss and a change in bowel patterns.

 Treatment for hyperthyroidism often depends on the cause.
 Generally, beta blockers or anti-thyroid medications are used to relieve symptoms.
 Surgery may be necessary in extreme cases to remove the malfunctioning areas of the thyroid gland.

 Menopause usually occurs when a woman is in her fifties, and perimenopause can begin as early as ten years before.
-Since you can begin experiencing hot flashes years before your menstrual cycle completely ceases, your physician will likely take all your symptoms into consideration and may assess your age, family history, and lifestyle before making a diagnosis.
+This means you can begin experiencing hot flashes years before your menstrual cycle completely ceases.
+Your doctor will likely take all your symptoms into consideration and may assess your age, family history, and lifestyle before making a diagnosis.

 Keep a hot flash diary to help your doctor diagnose your symptoms.
 Take note of each incident, including what food you ate prior to the incident.
 A symptom journal of this kind can help determine which lifestyle changes you can make.
 It will also help you avoid triggers and possibly alleviate symptoms altogether.